nomi-sethi/Dijsktra-Algorithm-Optimization/README.md

 In this project, the above mentioned paper is implemeted, and original dijsktra algorithm are optimized with the suggestions given in this paper.

-Later, the results are compared with the Floyd-Marshell Algorithm of all-pairs shortest path which are given are displayed graphically.
+Later, the results are compared with the Floyd-Warshall Algorithm of all-pairs shortest path which are given are displayed graphically.

 Should you need the deep understanding, kindly read the paper.
 Thank You!